 She said: “I made the decision to take Pre-Conceive for two reasons.

 “First, I wanted to ensure that nutritionally, I was getting everything I needed to get pregnant and to support my pregnancy.

-“Secondly, when I looked at other pregnancy supplements on the market I really felt they were inadequate.”
+“Secondly, when I looked at other fertility supplements on the market I really felt they were inadequate.”